Dependable-Call-Exchange/skypeparser/README.md

 - **Command-line Interface** for batch processing
 - **Comprehensive Logging** for tracking the ETL process
 - **Modular Design** with clear separation of concerns
+- **Extensive Test Suite** for ensuring code quality and reliability

 ## Project Structure